dmis-lab/SeqTagQA/README.md

 ## How to train/evaluate

 For datasets (including biomedical questions), please download them from: [here](https://drive.google.com/file/d/1m0GnVlKqvUHfDdpZ9KDDor5EiIqhPwp3/view?usp=sharing)
+<br>To use the BioASQ dataset, you need to register in [the BioASQ website](http://participants-area.bioasq.org/general_information/general_information_registration/) which authorizes the use of the dataset.

 For example training and evaluation bash script: please see [`train_list_example.sh`](./train_list_example.sh)